skedgo/fastgo-react-native/blog.md

 # Blog Post - FastGo with TripGo API

+//TODO mention the repo and that we use react native / javascript

 ## Motivation

 I sometimes find myself trying to find a place, any place providing a specific service or product, and I want to find the one I can get faster to it, no matter which one it is.
 For example, I need to get some cash, so, I need to get to an ATM, no matter which one, just any.
 The same happens to any other kind of places, like Petrol Stations, a grocery stores, or even McDonalds.